American Community Survey (ACS) Questions and Answers

 The mode of collecting data also may affect the labor force estimates.
 All CPS interviews are

-conducted through personal visits or telephone calls by Census field representatives using laptop
+conducted through personal visits or telephone calls by Census Bureau field representatives using laptop

 computers for data entry.
 ACS data are collected primarily by mail using “paper and pencil”